Waze: Monitoring of police officers

-Concerns have been expressed that the app on smartphones can be used to monitor movements by identifiable individuals.
+Concerns have been raised that smartphone apps can be used to monitor the movements of identifiable individuals.
 In December 2014, in a letter sent to Google, Los Angeles Police Department Chief Charlie Beck complained about the police locator feature, claiming it could be "misused by those with criminal intent to endanger police officers and the community".
-It was alleged that Ismaaiyl Brinsley, who shot and killed two NYPD officers that month, had used the Waze app prior to the murders and had posted a screenshot from the app on his Instagram account hours before the shootings, but that was unsubstantiated as the post was made three weeks prior to the shootings.
+It was alleged that Ismaaiyl Brinsley, who shot and killed two NYPD officers that month, had used the Waze app prior to the murders and posted a screenshot from the app on his Instagram account hours before the shootings, but that was unsubstantiated as the post was made three weeks prior to the shootings.
 Users are able to mark the presence of an officer with a small icon and indicate if the officer is visible or hidden.
 The LAPD, among other police agencies, pressured Google to disable the feature on the application.
-Google states that knowing the whereabouts of an officer promotes safer driving.
+Google states that knowing an officer's whereabouts promotes safer driving.

-Distraction

-When a driver approaches a reported traffic situation, Waze prompts an alert and asks to confirm whether the hazard still exists, distracting the driver and increasing the risk of a crash.
-It also encourages and incentivizes drivers to report traffic events while driving, also causing distraction.
-Users can disable these notifications or specific type of traffic hazards.
-The dialog about the hazard existing is optional for the driver to respond.

 Vulnerabilities

 In 2016, researchers at the University of California-Santa Barbara discovered a Waze vulnerability that allowed them to create false traffic congestion events and to track the movements of Waze users.
-The attacks were based on weak location authentication, which allowed researchers to create software-based Sybil devices that reported fake traffic events and location data to the Waze servers and obtain information about nearby drivers in response.
+The attacks relied on weak location authentication, which enabled researchers to create software-based Sybil devices that reported fake traffic events and location data to the Waze servers and, in response, obtained information about nearby drivers.

 In 2019, security researcher Peter Gasper reported two information disclosure vulnerabilities in the Waze Live Map, the web-based version of the navigation software.

-One vulnerability allowed tracking of users using a unique identifier associated with the driver icon while the second vulnerability enabled partial de-anonymization of the users by recovering the username from the unique identifier.
-Google acknowledged and subsequently fixed the issue while paying out the bug bounty reward.
+One vulnerability allowed tracking users via a unique identifier associated with the driver icon, while the second vulnerability enabled partial de-anonymization by recovering the username from that identifier.
+Google acknowledged the issue and subsequently fixed it while paying out the bug bounty reward.